World Climate: A Computer-Simulation-Based Role-Playing Exercise

 - The original simulators may be best used for higher grade levels like college. http://climateinteractive.org/simulations

-- Scroll down to "facilitator resources" to get to activity and model.
+- Scroll down to the section "Ways to Get Started Planning" for the button labeled "Facilitator Guide and Materials" to get to activity and model.

 - Climate simulations provide an overview of climate-science for policy and political decision-making.

-- Comments from expert scientist: Overall, this looks great, and effectively combines the experiential learning with fundamentals of climate politics and policy.
+- Comments from expert scientist: Overall, this looks great and effectively combines experiential learning with fundamentals of climate politics and policy.
 The focus is on politics and policy negotiations, so only glancing attention paid to science as information input.

 About the Pedagogy